 This article applies to iOS users in all licenses.

-With the latest release of TeamViewer QuickSupport app for iOS for iOS 11, it is now possible to share your iOS screen via TeamViewer.
-This allows supporters to provide best possible support for iPhone and iPad users as they can see exactly what’s happening on the device screen and can guide users better on solving issues on their device.
+The screensharing allows supporters to provide the best possible support for iPhone and iPad users as they can see exactly what’s happening on the device screen and can guide users better on solving issues on their device.

 To be able to use this feature, you must meet the following requirements:

 Make sure, every device is set up correctly in order to use the screen sharing functionality for iOS devices.
 Therefore, you’ll need to do some preparations before you can connect to an iOS device.

 The following initial steps must be done to start a screen sharing session for remote support: